coolblock/vpsVivo/README.md

 # Building from Source (Ubuntu 16 or above)

+(All of this has to be done as root)

 In case you must build from source: (for instance if it does not work with the latest ubuntu)

 Newest Technique to install ONE vivo masternode (there are other instructions to install multiple):